itcodeio/nextjs_dockerize/README.md

 # NEXTJS Dockerize Boilerplate

-It uses for dockerize nextjs app, quick setup of the server enviroment and deploy app to the server.
+It uses for dockerize nextjs app, quick setup of the server enviroment and deploy an app to the server.

 ## Install Docker
 ```